dzekelid/semantics/_listings/new-york-times/name-concept-type-specific-concept-json-get.md

 ---
 swagger: "2.0"
 info:
-  title: New York Times
+  title: New York Times The Semantic API
-  description: You already know that NYTimes.com is an unparalleled source of news
+  description: The Semantic API complements the Articles API.
+With the Semantic API,
-    and information.
-But now it's a premier source of data, too &mdash; why just read the news when you can hack it?
+    you get access to the long list of people, places, organizations and other locations, entities and descriptors that make up the controlled vocabulary used as metadata by The New York Times (sometimes referred to as Times Tags and used for Times Topics pages.
   termsOfService: https://developer.nytimes.com/tou
   version: 2.0.0
 host: api.nytimes.com
-basePath: /svc/search/v2
+basePath: /svc
 schemes:
 - http
 produces: